Computational advances and challenges in simulations of turbulence and star formation: Turbulence

 The primary challenge in modeling supersonic turbulence lies in capturing the dynamic range required to achieve fully-developed turbulent flows{\emdash}that is, to reproduce the self-similar characteristics and statistics of turbulence across the relevant density, velocity, and spatial scales.
-For molecular clouds, the turbulence spans more than six orders of magnitude in scale, from the cloud size of $\sim10$--$100\,\mathrm{pc}$ down to the dissipation scale around $\sim1$\,AU inside protostellar accretion disks.
+For molecular clouds, the turbulence spans more than six orders of magnitude in scale, from the cloud size of $\sim10$--$100\,\mathrm{pc}$ down to the dissipation scale, below AU scales.
 Importantly, this may not be a single universal \inquotes{cascade} (or spectrum){\emdash}although often approximated as such{\emdash}because different energy injection mechanisms can drive turbulence on different scales within molecular clouds.
-Turbulence continues to play a crucial role in fragmentation and in shaping the dynamics of accretion disks.
+Turbulence continues to play a crucial role in fragmentation and in shaping the dynamics of accretion disks, where turbulence may be driven by shearing and magnetic instabilities.

 The difficulty can be quantified by the Reynolds number, a dimensionless parameter measuring the ratio of advective transport to viscous diffusion.
 It is defined as